-Type, in CT, is hypothesized as being an objective reality– one at the same level of reality as biological sex and blood type.
+Type in CT is hypothesized as being an objective reality– at the same level of reality as biological sex and blood type.
 It is speculated to be a genetic component, given what we have seen of identical twin studies.
-It’s understood to be a reality non-contingent on the semantic speculations of personality systems, but discoverable and measurable as a physiological constitution of our personhood.
+It’s believed to be non-contingent on speculations suspended in a theoretical space, but discoverable and measurable as a physiological constitution of our personhood.

 Given this premise, the top menu section titled “Types” leads you not to a list of psychological profiles, but to a list of videos.
 These videos are intended to be a preliminary “proof of concept” for the existence of types.
 When examined carefully, they provide an argument for the existence of a natural phenomenon; one that requires detailed explanation according to how the phenomenon manifests itself organically.

 The following is a list of the Type articles, in the order they were written, beginning in April 2018.
 You can think of this as a “crash course” on cognitive typology, approximating about ~10 hrs of time, if all videos are watched.
 Watching the types in the order below may be helpful, but by no means necessary.
 I recommend using Google Chrome to watch the videos, as some browsers struggle to load these many videos.

 When you click on a type’s article, you will see a list of videos populate.
 These videos are organized into categories and sub-categories according to vultological similarities based on the core hypothesis of CT which is that: The more similar two people’s visual signatures are, the more similar their underlying cognitive processing is expected to be.